Jagerziel/Fish/README.md

 ![All Data](./public/Images/RM_Img5.jpg)

 ## Future Features
-- Refactored code for more efficient API calls and display
 - User Authentication
-- Additional details on each fish
-- Better handling of API results that have null data for habitat
+- Better conditional handling of results that have null data
+- Implement CRUD
+- Pull in Pictures from Separate API